stock image of icons mapping out plan from idea to execution

 Senior Evaluation Specialist, NC State University Industry Expansion Solutions

-Leressa Suber, Ph.D., has over 20 years of experience working at the intersection of business, education, and workforce within the construction, manufacturing, and higher education industries.
+Leressa Suber, Ph.D., has over twenty years of experience working at the intersection of business, education, and workforce within the construction, manufacturing, and higher education industries.
 As a researcher and HR practitioner, her expertise bridges the gap between the theory and practice necessary to cultivate leadership, HR performance, and diverse talent pipelines.
-As a Senior Evaluation Specialist at NC State University Industry Expansion Solutions, she evaluates workforce development and community college programs in STEM.
+As a senior evaluation specialist at NC State University Industry Expansion Solutions, she evaluates workforce development and community college programs in STEM.
 Her research centers around workforce HR development within underrepresented (URM) populations, women in leadership, and career pathways for students in STEM.

 Creative Commons